SJYuCNEL/Principle-of-Relevant-Information-and-HSI-Classification/README.md

 ![1](http://latex.codecogs.com/svg.latex?J(f)=H(f)+\beta*D(f\|\|g),)

 where $\beta$ is a hyper-parameter controlling the amount of relevant information that *Z* can extract from *X*.
 The minimization of entropy can be viewed as a means of reducing uncertainty (or redundancy) and finding the statistical regularities in the outcomes, whereas the minimization of information divergence ensures that such regularities are closely related to *X*.
-The PRI is similar in spirit to the Information Bottleneck (IB) approach, but the formulation is different because PRI does not require a relevant auxiliary variable *Y* and the optimization is done directly on the random variable *X* (rather than the joint distribution *p(X,Y)* as in the IB).
+The PRI is similar in spirit to the Information Bottleneck (IB) approach [2], but the formulation is different because PRI does not require a relevant auxiliary variable *Y* and the optimization is done directly on the random variable *X* (rather than the joint distribution *p(X,Y)* as in the IB).

 ## The Architecture of MPRI
 ![image](https://github.com/SJYuCNEL/Principle-of-Relevant-Information-and-HSI-Classification/blob/main/MPRI_architecture.png)